This site presents a reference view of an IDDAS-compatible implementation.

 When the rule is clear and cannot change silently:

-This matters because most real-world activation is currently lost - especially in public spaces, shared environments, collective moments, and situations where identity-first systems create friction instead of value.
+This matters because much real-world activation is currently lost - especially in public spaces, shared environments, collective moments, and situations where identity-first systems create friction instead of value.

 IDDAS is designed so others can build systems that capture that missing activation without changing the rule after adoption.